HarperDB/documentation/docs/harperdb-studio/manage-functions.md

 # Manage Functions

-HarperDB Custom Functions can be configured directly through the HarperDB Studio.
+HarperDB Custom Functions are enabled by default and can be configured further through the HarperDB Studio.
 It is recommended to read through the Custom Functions documentation first to gain a strong understanding of HarperDB Custom Functions behavior.